Ten Things I Want Viewers of To the Bone to Know

 - It is difficult to make a film that accurately portrays eating disorders.
 To depict eating disorders on film, behaviors must be shown.
 Yet much of the suffering from an eating disorder is internal and harder to depict.
 This film is not an educational film – it is a piece of entertainment.
 Nevertheless, I think it does bring eating disorders into the mainstream.
 The film portrays some things accurately – with others it takes great liberties.
 Even with these departures, I do think it has virtues that can do some good.
 I will discuss these more below.

 - This is one person’s story.
 Marti Noxon’s aim is to tell her story and she has a right to do so.
 She has been public that many years ago she suffered from an eating disorder and wanted to both shed light on and draw more attention to the issue.
 And that she has done!
 Based on the talkback I attended with Marti Noxon and actors Lily Collins and Alex Sharp, Marti recognizes that she can neither represent the diversity of all people with eating disorders nor speak for the range of people affected.
 She hopes that her work will open the door for others to tell their own stories, a hope I share.
 For those interested in a more diverse story about eating disorders, check out the work of Tchaiko Omwale, who is working to complete her film Solace.
-If you are committed to helping bring more diverse voices forward, you can contribute to help her complete her film.

 - To The Bone accurately portrays some of the aspects of living with an eating disorder.
 I do not believe the film overly glamorizes anorexia.
 It illustrates the mindset and some of the mental anguish of someone with an eating disorder.
 The film displays a number of common eating disorder behaviors.
-We see Ellen and her peers engaging in behaviors such as calorie-counting, dietary restriction, overexercise, bingeing and purging, and chewing and spitting.
+We see Ellen and her peers engaging in behaviors such as calorie counting, dietary restriction, overexercise, bingeing and purging, and chewing and spitting.
 Chewing and spitting is displayed in a restaurant scene in which Ellen goes out to eat with Lucas, her friend from treatment.
 Chewing and spitting is a lesser-known, but significant eating disorder behavior that is not commonly talked about or assessed by professionals.
-It is a frequently associated with more severe eating disorder symptoms and suicidal ideation.
+It is frequently associated with more severe eating disorder symptoms and suicidal ideation.
 However, the behavior is more likely to occur in private than in public.
 It can occur in the context of anorexia nervosa as well as bulimia nervosa or other disorders.

 - Eating disorders are serious mental illnesses and can be life-threatening.
 The movie shows Ellen and some of her peers needing medical attention and carefully balances showing the gravity of their situation with building hope for recovery.

 - To the Bone paints a very Hollywood picture of recovery.
 While the movie adequately portrays Ellen’s ambivalence about treatment, it implies that things shift when Ellen “decides” she wants to recover.
 It disturbs me greatly that Dr. Beckham tells Ellen, “I’m not going to treat you if you aren’t interested in living.”
 Many people with anorexia nervosa have anosognosia, a symptom that causes patients to deny their illness and refuse treatment as a result.
 We now know that enough food, weight gain, and a cessation of eating disorder behaviors are prerequisites for recovery from anorexia nervosa.
-Usually some physical restoration is required before a patient can really want to recover – Dr. Ovidio Bermudez calls this a “brain rescue.”
+Usually, some physical restoration is required before a patient can really want to recover – Dr. Ovidio Bermudez calls this a “brain rescue.”

 - The movie does not model modern eating disorder treatment practices.
 But realistic treatment would probably not make a good Hollywood story.
 For starters, I would never suggest a therapy patient change his/her name!
 More seriously, in eating disorder treatment we prioritize nutritional recovery.
 This refers not to specific nutrients, but to the development of healthy eating habits including regular meals and adequate amounts of food.
 This applies to people with all eating disorders, not just anorexia nervosa.
 People with eating disorders need as a primary element of treatment food – balanced, sufficient, and regular eating.
 The movie portrays the patients in the residential treatment center as each able to choose their own food.
 While some patients eat some portion of the meals served, other patients eat nothing (or the one character with BED repeatedly eats only peanut butter out of the jar).
 I know of no treatment setting that would not have a primary focus on structured regular meals and patients having requirements for meals that can become less restrictive as they progress in treatment.

 - I worry that the portrayal of Ellen’s family reinforces old myths about eating disorders being caused by families.
 To reiterate, families do not cause eating disorders.
-Ellen’s father is unavailable (and never even appears), her mother has had mental health problems (and is involved in a new relationship) and no one is really there for Ellen, except her stepmother who takes her to treatment and her half-sister.
+Ellen’s father is unavailable (and never even appears), her mother has had mental health problems (and is involved in a new relationship) and no one is really there for Ellen, except her stepmother who takes her to treatment, and her half-sister.
 I do love the portrayal of the relationship between Ellen and her half-sister.
 I think this relationship captures the mixture of love, concern, and anger experienced by siblings.